 A property must have a Contract of Sale prepared before it can be advertised.
-This means you can obtain a copy for your conveyancer or solicitor to review prior to attending any auctions or open homes.
+This means you can obtain a copy for your Conveyancer or Solicitor to review before attending any auctions or open homes or making an offer.
 This is advantageous because:

-- You can buy on your terms - Occasionally, a selling party may include a clause in the contract, that works in their favour, such as an extended settlement period.
-A conveyancer or solicitor is able to negotiate these clauses and possibly have them altered or removed.
+- You can buy on your terms – Occasionally, a selling party may include a clause in the contract that works in their favour, such as an extended settlement period.
+A Conveyancer or Solicitor can negotiate these clauses and possibly have them altered or removed.
 Ideally, the contract will be standard and mutually beneficial.

-- You can learn more about the property - The contract will include information such as inclusions (i.e. stove and light fittings), exclusions, town planning (i.e proposed constructions that could block your view), zoning, property certificates, cooling off periods, et cetera.
-This information is vital and may affect your original evaluation.
+- You can learn more about the property – The contract will include information such as inclusions (i.e. stove and light fittings), exclusions, town planning (i.e proposed constructions that could block your view), zoning, property certificates, cooling-off periods, etc. This information is vital and may affect your original evaluation.

-The below diagram represents the typical stages a buyer will go through when acquiring a property.
+The below diagram represents the course a person will go through when buying a property.